-With the Thanksgiving holiday upon us next week, we thought we’d begin this blog post by expressing gratitude for the wonderful people in our industry who bring so much vivacity into our lives.
+With the Thanksgiving holiday upon us next week, we thought we’d begin this blog post by expressing a note of gratitude for the wonderful people in our industry who bring so much vivacity into our lives.
 We enjoyed being with so many of you during the Southern Style Now Festival in Charleston weekend before last, which was produced by a talented team spearheaded by Robert and Michael Leleux.

-We’re Grateful for Our Design Community
+A Note of Gratitude for Our Design Community

 We listened to many of you share your deep knowledge of southern culture and your sophisticated take on design during panel discussions and keynote addresses.
-We snapped up books and had them signed by the visionaries behind them.
+We snapped up books and had them signed by the visionaries of note behind them.
 We toured the showhouse, sponsored by Traditional Home magazine, that held rooms spotlighting the talents of a number of you.

 And we feasted and toasted with many of you, the laughter rippling through a handful of remarkable buildings, each an exemplar of Charleston charm.
-Buoyant conversation wafted across the lawn of a magnificent property as we welcomed many of you to the fête we sponsored along with AmericasMart, and Diggs and Dwellings.
+Buoyant conversation wafted across the lawn of a magnificent property of note as we welcomed many of you to the fête we sponsored along with AmericasMart, and Diggs and Dwellings.

 The party took place at the Sword Gate House, which everyone was able to tour thanks to the knowledgeable hosts at Handsome Properties.
 As the comprehensive book the realtors put together to highlight this incredible home points out, it bears witness to two centuries of history.

 Laughter also resounded during a panel discussion featuring Julia Reed, whose lively personality always roars to the fore.
-She led the discussion about a new home she built in Greenville, Mississippi, the effort documented in her memoir South Toward Home: Adventures and Misadventures in My Native Land, which she signed afterwards.
+The author of note led the discussion about a new home she built in Greenville, Mississippi, the effort documented in her memoir South Toward Home: Adventures and Misadventures in My Native Land, which she signed afterwards.
 In the Foreword, her pal Jon Meacham wrote, “Whether her subject is Scotch whiskey, the opossum, or the mad politics, mournful music, and out-of-the-way cafés and bars of the South, Julia unerringly finds the universal in the particular.”

 About her return to her place of birth, Julia noted in the Introduction, “Until I came back, I don’t think I realized how much I’d missed the landscape and the sense of community, the humor and the good-heartedness, the agricultural scent of earth and chemicals more powerful to me that any of Proust’s madeleines.”
 One of the many stories she told about growing up in the south included an anecdote about how she and her siblings pasted very official-looking decals that read “Department of Having a Good Time” on the door of their vehicle, which sent the poachers and ne’er-do-wells scampering when they saw them making haste toward them!